jadecobra/python_tdd_exercises/source/index.rst

   - :doc:`/exceptions/TypeError`
   - `ValueError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#ValueError>`_

-It will show you how I can cause errors and use them, there are also a few drills

 **********************
 How to use this book
 **********************

 You can choose how you go through the chapters by starting with what you like.

-Here is how I recommend you use the book
+My recommendation is to

 * start with :doc:`How to create a Test Driven Development Environment </how_to/create_tdd_environment>` because it is required by every chapter
 * type out the code portions as you go through each chapter - do not copy and paste
-* what do you think the code portion you just typed will do?
 * repeat a chapter you like until you can do it from memory
 * try recreating the tests from memory or write new tests for a concept you are working on
-* using only the tests for a chapter, try to write the solutions
+* try to write the solutions using only the tests for a chapter from the :ref:`tests and solutions` sections
 * try adding tests for any ideas you get as you go through a chapter

 *******
 HOWTOs